-In case of long pipes it is always good practice to use a larger diameter.
-Our office is available for advice at the WhatsApp service number.
+In case of longer hoses it is always good practice to use a larger diameter.
+Our office is available for consulting at the WhatsApp service number.

 IN CASE OF DOUBT ALWAYS CALL OR WRITE.
 WE ARE HAPPY TO HELP!